\

 -

-I Touch Myself, oil on canvas, 65 x 40 cm, 2024
+Touch I, oil on canvas, 65 x 40 cm, 2024

 Micha Patiniott creates atmospheric, lyrical minimalist paintings of everyday objects and processes in flux, blurring the boundaries between the mundane, the profane, the cosmic, and the mystical.
 Close-up subjects, such as a blank sheet of paper, the pulse of intimate body parts, the curving of a mathematical object, or the ambiguity of a turning portrait, are transformed into sensuous otherworldliness.